newrelic/docs-website/src/content/docs/kubernetes-pixie/auto-telemetry-pixie/advanced-configuration/custom-image-registry.md

   - /docs/auto-telemetry-pixie/custom-image-registry
 ---

 If your environment requires use of a custom Docker image registry, Pixie supports configuration for this.
 During install, use Helm to point the Pixie containers at your custom repositories.
+Please also refer to the process described in Pixie documentation for [https://docs.pixielabs.ai/reference/admin/deploy-options/#custom-image-registry](setting up the custom images).

 ## Use a custom Docker image registry [#use-custom-registry]

 If you want to use a custom registry, add the following parameters to your Helm chart during installation:

-* `registry` - use to identify the namespaces that you want to exclude from sending observability data to New Relic.
-If empty, data for all namespaces is sent to New Relic.
+* `registry` - use to identify the custom image registry.
 For example:

   ```
   --set pixie-chart.registry="[YOUR REGISTRY URL]"